brechtvdv/adlib2eventstream/README.md

 When the SQLite database is empty, it will harvest all Adlib objects.
 When this is not empty (when you run it as a cronjob), it will look up the latest harvested object and start fetching Adlib from that point on.

+## Cronjob

+Sync every day with Adlib at 1am in the morning:

+0 1 * * * node path/to/adlib2eventstream/bin/adlib2eventstream.js

 ## Clean database

 If you update the mapping of the eventstream, you need to refresh the whole database.